Battletoads in Battlemaniacs Soundtrack (Sega Master System), Matt Furniss / David Wise, 1994

 Furniss’ take on Wise’s material is the sort of smart distillation and tweaking that makes a score written for a far superior sound chip work on a more limited platform.
 There was little hope to translate the guitar focus of the SNES score to the Master System, given its generally bright timbres and lack of duty cycles to manipulate instrumental colours.
 Furniss navigates around this issue by putting less emphasis on the melody instruments.
 Instead, he writes fantastically tight, rock-solid rhythms, rendered on must be some of the Master System’s best-sounding rock drum imitations – their sound all the more impressive considering the platform’s infamously bright, light timbres.

-Beautifully spacious, yet authoritative and hard-hitting, it’s really the drums that are the star on the Battletoads in Battlemaniacs soundtrack.
-They drive each piece forward with relentless energy.
+Beautifully spacious, yet authoritative and hard-hitting, it’s really the drums that are the star on the Battletoads in Battlemaniacs soundtrack (proof that Furniss coaxed fantastic percussion sounds not just out of the Sega Genesis).
+The drums drive each piece forward with relentless energy.
 What’s more, their lo-fi, near-industrial nature (compared to the SNES samples) gives them a grit and energy that was missing on the original score.
 At the same time, Furniss is aware that a great drum beat will only carry a piece for so long.
 What he ensures then is that none (well, almost none) of his tracks here outstay their welcome.
 As a result, his cues are more succinct than Wise’s compositions, staying closer to action game music conventions.

 All this is not to say that the melodies Furniss either adapts or writes himself are lacking.
 Not surprising given his background in the European computer music scene, most melodies on the Battletoads in Battlemaniacs soundtrack come in the shape of cleverly layered arpeggios.
 Both on “Title” and “Ragnarok Canyon”, these bubbly arpeggios trade places regularly with bass melodies, helping the music’s variety and sense of forward direction.
 Ultimately though, while Furniss’ melodies get the job done, their purpose really is to support the rhythms and their never-ceasing propulsive drive.